Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: Analysis of Features of Complex Words

-We used information about whether or not the Wikipedia entry for the word includes an infobox element to indicate the degree of specialisation of the word.
 We observed that entries for specialised vocabulary (e.g. \emph{Gharial}) frequently contain infobox elements of various types (e.g. \emph{biota}).
 We extracted features encoding information about the occurrence and type of infobox element as an indicator of the level of specialisation of the word.
+We view this as a type of coarse-grained semantic information which is available for a relatively large proportion of words: more than 76\% of those occurring in the CWI-2016 and CWI-2018 datasets.

 The full feature set is displayed in tables \ref{table:wordFeaturesAJ} and \ref{table:wordFeaturesKT}.
-Given that it encodes well-motivated psycholinguistic information and includes features which capture our intuitions about lexical complexity, We consider this feature set to be suitable for use in the derivation of prediction models.
+Given that it encodes well-motivated psycholinguistic information and includes features which capture our intuitions about lexical complexity, we consider this feature set to be suitable for use in the derivation of models for CWI.
 We processed the human-annotated CWI--2016 and CWI--2018 datasets to represent words as feature vectors using the features in these tables.

+Features P and S (Table \ref{table:wordFeaturesKT}) can be categorised as high coverage (holding for more than two thirds of the tokens in the annotated corpora); features G, E, J, H, Q, and I (Tables \ref{table:wordFeaturesAJ} and \ref{table:wordFeaturesKT}) as medium coverage (holding for more than one third but less than two thirds of the tokens in the corpora); and features F, R, N, O, K, B, D, M, L, and O (Tables \ref{table:wordFeaturesAJ} and \ref{table:wordFeaturesKT}) as low coverage (holding for less than one third of the tokens in the corpora).\footnote{These features are listed in decreasing order of coverage provided.}

 Considered individually, the great majority of features/feature sets listed in Table \ref{table:wordFeaturesAJ} have no linear relationship with the averaged human judgement of word complexity in the CWI 2016 and CWI 2018 datasets.
 The only exceptions are word length (feature group C) and the word's frequency count in the London-Lund corpus (feature group H).
 As the distributions of these two features are non-normal, we measured correlation with the averaged complexity ratings of words using Spearman's rho.
-We found that normalised word length has a low positive correlation ($r=0.4208$) while the frequency of the word in the Brown corpus has a low negative correlation with word complexity ($r=-0.3640$).
+We found that normalised word length has a low positive correlation ($\rho (28\,677) = 0.435, p < 0.001$) while the frequency of the word in the Brown corpus has a low negative correlation with word complexity ($\rho (28\,677) = -0.354, p < 0.001$).
+It is worth noting that MWEs in the CWI-2018 data are always complex and this may have influenced the results for word-length as MWEs are typically longer than single words.

 There is no linear relationship between the values of features/feature sets listed in rows K-S of Table \ref{table:wordFeaturesKT} and the averaged values of word complexity assigned by the annotators.
 In our experiments, we did not investigate the strength of correlations between individual word embedding features and average complexity ratings.